keboola/developers-docs/extend/generic-extractor/api/authentication/oauth20-login.md

 ## Configuration Parameters
 The configuration parameters are identical to the [Login](/extend/generic-extractor/api/authentication/login/) method.
-The difference however is in the [function context](/extend/generic-extractor/functions/oauth-2-0-login-authentication-context).
+The difference, however, is in the [function context](/extend/generic-extractor/functions/oauth-2-0-login-authentication-context).
 The **login request** is assumed to require OAuth2 authorization and its response must be in JSON format (plaintext is not supported).

 ## Examples

 ### Basic Configuration
-The following configuration shows how to set up a OAuth *login request*:
+The following configuration shows how to set up an OAuth *login request*:

 {% highlight json %}
 {